Red Badgro

 Morris Hiram "Red" Badgro (December 1, 1902 – July 13, 1998) was an American professional football and baseball player.
 He played as an end in the National Football League (NFL).
 He was inducted into the Pro Football Hall of Fame in 1981.

 A native of Orillia, Washington, he attended the University of Southern California (USC) where he played baseball, basketball, and football.
 He then played nine seasons of professional football for the New York Yankees (1927–1928), New York Giants (1930–1935), and Brooklyn Dodgers (1936).
 He was selected as a first-team All-Pro in 1931, 1933, and 1934.
 He scored the first touchdown in the first NFL Championship Game and was a member of the 1934 New York Giants team that won the second NFL Championship Game.

 Badgro also played professional baseball as an outfielder for six years from 1928 to 1933, including two seasons in Major League Baseball for the St. Louis Browns (1929–1930).
 After his career as an athlete was over, Badgro served as a football coach for 14 years, including stints as the ends coach for Columbia (1939–1942) and Washington (1946–1953).

-Early years
+Early life

 Badgro was born in 1902 in Orillia, Washington.
 His father, Walter Badgro (1865–1940), was a farmer in Orillia.
 He attended Kent High School where he was twice named captain of the basketball and baseball teams.
 Badgro later recalled that his focus was on baseball and basketball in high school, noting that he only played "maybe three games of football in four years" of high school.